deathstar/stream-itunes-song-info/README.md

 Additional info
 ===============
 The workflow will run for 16 hours straight.
 If your stream is somehow longer than that, you will have to restart the workflow around the 16 hour mark.
 This is the maximum allowed time for the workflow unfortunately.
-If you need any more help, shoot me an email.
+Enjoy!